CI/CD with GitHub Actions

 - Navigate to your GitHub repository.

-- Create .github/workflows/<pipeline-name>.yamlfile with the following content:
+.github/workflows/<pipeline-name>.yamlfile with the following content:

 Info